hejtmii/kc-hacks/README.md

 ## Mapping delivery response to JS SDK response

-It is possible to use `mappingService` to [transform HTTP response to JS SDK object representation](https://github.com/Kentico/kontent-delivery-sdk-js/pull/218/files).
+It is possible to transform JSON HTTP response to JS SDK object representation using JS SDK delivery client `mappingService` introduced in [this pull request](https://github.com/Kentico/kontent-delivery-sdk-js/pull/218/files).

-Imagine you have a custom element with JSON value containing some extra metadata needed for [the custom model for custom element visualization] (which should work even without contacting the 3rd party system).
+Imagine you have a custom element with the value containing complex JSON and you want to use [the custom model for it](https://github.com/Kentico/kontent-delivery-sdk-js/blob/master/DOCS.md#using-custom-models-for-custom-elements) (which should work even without contacting the 3rd party system).

-Here is an showcase of getting the red color value from your color picker custom element:
+Following code snippet showcase getting the red color value from your color picker custom element storing the color JSON `"{\"red\":167,\"green\":96,\"blue\":197}"`:

 ```js
 import { ElementModels, Elements } from '@kentico/kontent-delivery';